PsychicNoodles/cbord-api/README.md

 ### POST /all [username] [password]

-Performs, in order, the `login` and `balances` requests and returns the combined result.
+Performs, in order, the `login`, `balances`, and transactions requests and returns the combined result.

-Note: in the future, this will chain with other calls that use the GET method, such as recent transactions.

 ## Features

 * login
 * current balance
+* full transaction history

 ## To be implemented